Jennifer Holmgren: Awards and achievements

 Since her time at LanzaTech, Holmgren, along with her crew has received the United States Environmental Protection Agency Presidential Green Chemistry Award in 2015.
 She also received an Outstanding Leadership Award in Corporate Social Innovation from the YMCA Metropolitan Chicago and the BIO Rosalind Franklin Award for Leadership in Industrial Biotechnology in 2015.
 In 2017, Holmgren was titled the most influential leader in the Bioeconomy sector and acquired an award in leadership from Global Bioenergy in 2018.

 Holmgren has been the author and co-author of 20 scientific publications and has also been a part of 50 patents and publications.

 In 2022, Holmgren received an honorary doctorate degree from Delft University of Technology and was classified as a Top 40 Power Player by the Independent Commodity Intelligence Service.

 In 2022, LanzaTech entered the Earthshot competition for their carbon recycling technology.
 LanzaTech is one of 15 finalist, the only finalist from the United States.
 The competition had the support of Prince William who established the prize.

+In 2023, Holmgren was included in TIME magazine's "Climate 100" list recognizing influential leaders working on climate solutions.